micro/micro/car/README.md

 # Micro SideCar

-The sidecar provides features to integrate any application into the Micro ecosystem.
+The sidecar provides a HTTP interface to integrate any application into the Micro ecosystem.

 It is similar to Netflix's sidecar called [Prana](https://github.com/Netflix/Prana)